hashicorp/design-system/.github/ISSUE_TEMPLATE/file-issue-external-users.md

 <!-- ================================

 ⚠️ Disclaimer ⚠️
-While we don't preclude requests from external users, please consider that we have limited capacity to support them, being focused on internal activities.
-We may not answer in a timely manner, or provide the solution you are asking for.
+We have limited capacity to support external requests.
+As such, we may not answer in a timely manner or be able to provide the solution you're asking for.

 ================================ -->